-Once the traineeship is finalised, the receiving institution should send a Traineeship Certificate to the trainee and to the sending institution within two months after successful completion of the traineeship.
+Once the traineeship is completed, the receiving institution should send a Traineeship Certificate to the trainee and to the sending institution within two months after the successful completion of the traineeship.
 It can be provided electronically or through any other means accessible to the trainee and the sending institution.
-The Traineeship Certificate shall be presented in the proposed template format or, alternatively, shall contain at least the information in Form H. The actual start and end dates of the traineeship programme should be included according to the following definitions:
+The Traineeship Certificate shall be presented in the proposed template format or, alternatively, shall contain at least the information contained in said template.
+The actual start and end dates of the traineeship should be included according to the following definitions:

-The sending institution should recognise the traineeship according to the provisions in Form E and issue a Diploma Supplement.
-The information contained in the traineeship certificate from the receiving institution should also be included in the Diploma Supplement produced by the sending institution.
-It is also recommended to record the traineeship in the trainee's Europass Mobility Document (if applicable), particularly in the case of recent graduates, and in any case when the sending institution had committed to do so before the mobility.
-Recording the traineeship in the Europass Mobility Document is not applicable to mobility with Partner Countries which are not part of the Europass network.
-(Please check if your country is eligible at https://europa.eu/europass/en/national-europass-centres).
+The sending institution should recognise the traineeship according to the provisions in the Traineeship Agreement and include it in the student's EMOS Diploma Supplement or issue a separate Diploma Supplement or equivalent.
+It is also recommended to record the traineeship in the student's Europass Mobility Document (if applicable), particularly in the case of recent graduates, and in any case when the sending institution had committed to do so before the traineeship.
+Recording the traineeship in the Europass Mobility Document is not applicable to traineeships with Partner Countries which are not part of the Europass network.
+(Please check if your country is eligible here.

-Recognition: all the credits that the trainee has earned during the mobility and that were specified in the final version of the Traineeship Agreement (Form F) are recognised by the sending institution, according to its commitment before the mobility and without further requirements than those agreed upon before the mobility.
+Recognition: all of the credits that the trainee has earned during the traineeship and that were specified in the final version of the Traineeship Agreement are to be recognised by the sending institution, according to its commitment before the traineeship and without further requirements than those agreed upon before the traineeship.

-As part of the EMOS mobility programme, 8-week cross border traineeships taking place in another country than the EMOS student´s place of study (more than 100km away) can be supported financially with 2500€ per trainee.
-Trainees will be reimbursed upon signature of the traineeship agreement.
+As part of the EMOS mobility programme, 8-week cross-border traineeships taking place in another country than the EMOS student´s place of study (more than 100km away) can be supported financially with 2500€ per trainee.
+Trainees are reimbursed upon the signature of the Traineeship Agreement.
 This sum is meant to contribute to costs of travel, accommodation and subsistence in the host venue.
 Financial support provided by Eurostat through DevStat does not prevent students from applying for and benefiting from other support mechanisms and grants, (e.g., Erasmus+).
-Travel arrangements, accommodation, health, and accident insurance as well as any taxes are to be provided for by the trainee.

 DevStat will request banking information of the student to process the payment.

-DevStat will make the transfers to a bank account on student’s name, and keep the proof of payments to participants, as they constitute original documents that may be subject to the checks and audits provided for in Art.II.24 of the General Conditions applicable to the contract.
+DevStat will make the transfers to a bank account in the student’s name and keep the proof of payments as they constitute original documents that may be subject to the checks and audits provided for in Art.II.24 of the General Conditions applicable to the contract.

-Please note that contact persons are listed under each Traineeship offer in the website emos.devstat.com.
+Please note that contact persons of each specific traineeship are listed under each Traineeship offer on the website emos.devstat.com.
 For any communication with DevStat, the contact details are the following: